Supporting Small Independent Family Farmers

 We define family farming as a farm or ranch that is owned and operated by a family who relies on that farm as their primary source of income.
 Since families have a personal investment to carry on their farming legacy, family-owned operations have a greater stake in their livestock and their land.

-- We provide a robust and growing national marketplace for our farmers and ranchers to sell their livestock.
+- We provide a robust and growing national marketplace for our family farmers and ranchers to sell their livestock.

 - Rural areas do not provide a big enough marketplace for most farmers to make a living.
 Our program helps them bridge that gap – raise livestock on their family land while earning enough to support their family and local community.